asharma0324/Legio---Home-Security-Pedestrian-Detection-/README.md

 Further Features that can be added:
 1. Weather Detection ( for Pedestrian Detection)
-2. GSM Module ( to send SMS to owner for Home Security System)
+2. GSM Module ( to send SMS to the owner for Home Security System)

+MCU used - STM32F405RGT6

 * Buzzer Applicable for Home Security Application Only*